helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 #### Example 2
 Here we look at a slightly more complex topology.
 Same beaconing reward method.
 There are 3 sets of hotspots circled, assume transmissions can be heard by everyone in the set(s) the hotpot belongs to.
-So for example D and e can witness all hotspots but A can only witness C-E, not F or G.
+So for example D and E can witness all hotspots but A can only witness C-E, not F or G.

 | Topology  | Reward Distribution  |
 |---|---|